tomouellette/herb/README.md

 ## Models

 Models encompass general training or pre-training schemes for various tasks.
 Everything is setup for the single GPU setting but can be easily modified for multi-GPU.
-You can check that these models are working on your computing by running the following code.
+You can check that these models are working on your machine by running the following code.

 ```bash
 chmod +x models/test.sh